 And the reflection of these dialogues on the work processes happens through metrics and KPIs for an App.

 Inarguably, market, and current trends knowledge is a must-have for a product manager.
-However, today they need to have the skills to determine and deploy the relevant metric and KPIs.
-These are commonly customer acquisition costs, customer conversion rate, daily active users, features usage, user churn, Net Promoter Score, customer satisfaction, and customer lifetime value, etc.
+However, today they need to have the skills to determine and deploy the relevant metrics and KPIs.
+These are commonly customer acquisition costs, customer conversion rate, daily active users, features usage, user churn, Net Promoter Score, customer satisfaction, customer lifetime value, etc.

-As the names of the metrics suggest, the whole business talks about a niche customer market that requires precise definition.
+As the names of the metrics suggest, the whole business talks about a niche customer market that requires a precise definition.
 And with the market dynamics, we would all agree that there is no long-lasting stable definition.
 If defining is step one, executing it is another world.
 It’s about building a product that truly addresses the needs of your niche.